TamPham271299/DEJU/README.md

 ### DEJU workflow tutorial

-In this example, we provide basic steps of our DEJU-edgeR method to $detect DEU genes from paired-end RNA-seq data for 2 groups with 2 biological replicates$ (e.g sample1_G1, sample2_G1, sample1_G2, sample2_G2).
+In this example, we provide basic steps of our DEJU-edgeR method to $detect DEU genes from paired-end RNA-seq data for 2 groups with 2 biological replicates$ (e.g `sample1_G1`, `sample2_G1`, `sample1_G2`, `sample2_G2`).\
-We can also apply this pipeline for single-end RNA-seq data.
+We can also apply this pipeline for single-end RNA-seq data.\
 More replicates we have, higher sensitivity and specificity we get for the differential splicing detection result.

 #### 0. Reference genome

-Download genomic annotation `hg38.genome.gtf` and genomic sequence `hg38.genome.fasta` of the reference genome.\
-(e.g., from Gencode, UCSC database)
+First, we download genomic annotation `hg38.genome.gtf` and genomic sequence `hg38.genome.fasta` of the reference genome (e.g., from Gencode, UCSC database).\
 To generate flattened and merged exon annotation, please visit `DEJU/code/annotation_dl/GTF2SAF.R` for more details.\
 To generate junction database, please visit `DEJU/code/annotation_dl/GTF2SJdatabase.R` for more details.